tokio-rs/website/content/docs/futures/getting_asynchronous.md

 ---

 Futures are all about managing asynchronicity.
-Implementing a future that completes asynchonously requires correctly handling receiving `Async::NotReady` from the inner future.
+Implementing a future that completes asynchronously requires correctly handling receiving `Async::NotReady` from the inner future.

 Let's start by implementing a future that establishes a TCP socket with a remote